Market

 for prioritised datasets, both internal and for our value chain.

-performance across four key areas: environment, digital
+four key areas: environment, digital inclusion, digital integrity

-Since the framework’s launch in 2023, our disclosures have
+and responsible procurement.
+Since the framework's launch

-highlighted our commitment to sustainability leadership.
+commitment to sustainability leadership.

-Our ESG efforts received recognition from several esteemed
+The Company's ESG efforts received recognition

-platforms during the year, as detailed in the ‘Awards and
+from several esteemed platforms during the year, as

-Recognitions’ section of this Integrated Annual Report.
+detailed in the 'Awards and Recognitions' section of this

 Corporate Social Responsibility